kanikaselva/311analysis/README.md

 6. sklearn
 7. warnings

-If not installed, these files can be added by running the code `pip install (package name)` in the terminal. q
+If not installed, these files can be added by running the code `pip install (package name)` in the terminal.